edlross/AToM-Python-/atomTech/README.md

 The ATOM program takes a signal from the given audio input, analyzes the pitch and amplitude, then converts that information into MIDI Note and Velocity.
 The program then sends the data as a MIDI Message to the user's desired MIDI port, which makes the program accessible as a MIDI controller.

 ### Caveats
-Recognition of some timbres and registers are faulty.
-Velocity needs to properly be scaled to 127, as it currently is not scaled.
-Velocity also needs to be constantly updated so program can respond to musicians' changes in dynamics.
-Accuracy could be better.
+Recognition of some timbres and registers are faulty, future implementation will include presets for different instruments.
+In this version of the software, aftertouch needs to be implemented.
+Aftertouch and pitch wheel parameters are both attempted inside of the "Modifications." folder.

 ### Dependencies
-This program requires the Aubio and Mido python libraries.
+This program requires the Aubio, wxPython, and Mido python libraries.

 ### Acknowledgements
 I have had much help from Professor Akito Van Troyer.
 I also have utilized the algorithms found in Aubio and Mido.